-These specially designated dirt and gravel mountain roads wind through Iceland’s rugged interior highlands.
-It is strongly advised that people travel in groups of 2 or more cars for safety should a breakdown occur, just like remote jeep trails in the United States.
+These specially designated dirt mountain roads wind through Iceland’s rugged interior highlands.
+It is strongly advised to travel in groups of 2 or more cars for safety should a breakdown occur.

 Local Access H-Roads (Gravel)

 These are dirt roads that often lead to farms and private homes off the main paved roads in Iceland.
-They are better maintained than the F-Roads, don’t require a 4X4 in the summer, but aren’t plowed as frequently as paved roads in the winter time.
+They are better maintained than the F-Roads, don’t require a 4X4 in the summer, but aren’t plowed as frequently as paved roads in the winter.

-If you can’t drive manual stick shifts, double check that you’re actually renting an automatic vehicle because most rental cars in Iceland are manual.
+If you can’t drive manual stick shifts, double-check that you’re actually renting an automatic vehicle because many rental cars in Europe are manual.

 The type of vehicle you’ll need depends largely on the season, weather conditions, and road type.